Cherreads

 I take a deep breath and straighten my shoulders.
 "Fine.
 I'll go to this dinner, but I'm doing it my way.
 On my terms."

-Camila jumps, her eyes wide, and darts out without another word.
+Camila jumps, eyes wide, and darts out without another word.

-A moment later, I heard that deep, measured voice that makes my skin crawl.
+A moment later, I heard that deep, measured voice.
+"Good evening."

-He's standing in the doorway like he owns the place.
+He's stands in the doorway like he owns the place.
 Dark suit, darker presence.
-The tie is perfect against his collar, every movement controlled.
 Camila lingers by the door, twisting her hands nervously.

 "You're late," he says quietly, as if I've kept him waiting.

-I rest a hand on the couch.
+I rest a hand on the couch for balance.
 "I wasn't planning on coming at all."
-I want to hate him, but it's simpler than that.
 I just don't know how to deal with a man who never blinks.

 A faint, cold curve touches his lips.
 "Then it's a good thing I came to get you."